pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 PowerShell](https://docs.microsoft.com/en-us/sharepoint/sharepoint-powershell).\
 The next cool thing that happened was the SharePointPnPPowerShell 2013/16/19 and all the improvements it gave.
-After some time it was the
-\'must have tool\' when it comes to developing PowerShell scripts to manage SharePoint.
-Now it\'s all about the cloud and every company wants to be Online and not only use SharePoint Online but all of Microsoft 365 capabilities.
+After some time it was the 'must have tool' when it comes to developing PowerShell scripts to manage SharePoint.
+Now it's all about the cloud and every company wants to be Online and not only use SharePoint Online but all of Microsoft 365 capabilities.
 PnP PowerShell is a newer version of the SharePointPnPPowerShellOnline module (which is not maintained anymore) which is cross platform, that's right, it will work not only on Windows but on MacOS or Linux as well, all thanks to PowerShell Core.
-So it\'s natural many just picked PnP PowerShell.
+So it's natural many just picked PnP PowerShell.
 Currently it has almost 600 commands ([check full docs list](https://github.com/pnp/powershell/tree/dev/documentation)) that gives the possibility to manage SharePoint Online, Microsoft Teams,